KlasJet: History

 By 2018-2019, KlasJet had added four more of the same-model aircraft, VIP Boeing 737-500, to its fleet.

 In March 2020, KlasJet free of charge transported the shipment with dozens of thousands of medical masks and gloves to Lithuania.
-In June 2021 KlasJet repatriated citizens stranded by COVID-19 from Ghana to South Korea.
+In June 2021, KlasJet repatriated citizens stranded by COVID-19 from Ghana to South Korea.

 In 2020, in collaboration with cargo airline Bluebird Nordic, KlasJet added air cargo services to its portfolio and expanded its fleet by contracting a cargo aircraft Boeing 737-300.
 The company has operated the jet until 2021.

 Since 2021, KlasJet pilots have been participating in the Pilot Peer Support Program (PPSP) through BAA Training.

-In December 2021 KlasJet transported two rescued wild animals to northern Tanzania.
+In December 2021, KlasJet transported two rescued wild animals to northern Tanzania.
 The transportation was unprecedented since both animals were transported inside the cabin of KlasJet Boeing 737-500.

 In February 2023, it launched ACMI (a short for "Aircraft, Crew, Maintenance, and Insurance") services and added eight Boeing 737-800 aircraft to its fleet.
 Also, in February, the first of two, Boeing 737-500, aircraft was moved to Dubai World Central for leasing with another, Boeing 737-300, to be moved a month later.
 In March 2023, the company introduced its Boeing 737-300 for the UK market and has decided to move two aircraft to Dubai World Central (DWC).

 In October 2023, it reached an agreement with El Al Israel Airlines to provide more flights to and from Israel.

+In November 2025, KlasJet successfully renewed IOSA certificate.

 Fleet

-As of August 2025, KlasJet operates the following aircraft:
+As of May 2026, KlasJet operates the following aircraft: